Why study this course

 BGU has a strong reputation for developing highly skilled, sought-after, employable graduates.
 The Business and Enterprise team are committed to developing employable graduates and the curriculum has been designed to enhance employability at all levels of study.
 Employability is seen as an intrinsic aspect of all degree programmes offered by BGU and Graduate Attributes are embedded within each undergraduate programme.
 The Business and Enterprise team, pride themselves on being able to assist students acquire the skills they need to foster their initiative and creativity as responsible global citizens.

-A range of employment opportunities exist for Business graduates.
-Jobs directly related to this programme include:
+Career paths directly related to this programme include:

 - Actuarial analyst